wirewright/wirewright/pdoc.md

 ;; (date _string) => (err "invalid date")
 ```

-We've decided that in Wirewright, string patterns are going to be on the "outside"
+We have decided that in Wirewright, string patterns are going to be on the "outside"
 and literal content will have to be escaped.
 This is in opposition to e.g. PCRE, where
 literal content is on the outside and patterns have to be escaped.